 Read: 91% of Canadian institutional investors say climate change is top ESG concern: survey

-“Because of their impact on our investment portfolio and economic stability in the long term, environmental, social, and governance factors need to be addressed as part of, or at the very least, consistent with our fiduciary duty and the best interest of our members.”
+“Because of their impact on our investment portfolio and economic stability in the long term, environmental, social and governance factors need to be addressed as part of or, at the very least, consistent with our fiduciary duty and the best interest of our members.”

 At the institutional investor level, stewardship is defined as the use of rights and influence that an organization may have to protect and enhance long-term value for clients and beneficiaries, said Greig, adding this definition extends to environmental and social assets given the impact that climate change has on global economic performance.

 It’s important that stewardship activities have specific goals in mind, she said.
-As a key stewardship tool, direct engagement allows asset owners to leverage their influence on portfolio companies toward outcomes such as the adoption of climate-related targets or improving workforce gender or racial diversity.
+As a key stewardship tool, direct engagement allows asset owners to leverage their influence on portfolio companies towards outcomes such as the adoption of climate-related targets or improving workforce gender or racial diversity.

 Read: 2023 Risk Management Conference: How UPP is focusing on active investing in its climate action plan